 Accountants are key figures in helping organizations and people keep their finances in order.
 For instance, they might ensure a company’s financial records are correct and legal or file someone’s annual tax returns.
-In other words, they handle money matters.
+In other words, they handle accounting or money matters.
 But what does an accountant do in their day-to-day work life?
-In this guide, we cover:
+In this guide, we’ll discuss accountants’ responsibilities and how to become one.

 What Is an Accountant?

+So, what do accountants do?
 An accountant is a financial professional who tackles an array of duties.
 For instance, they might issue reports on a company’s financial performance or track an organization’s business transactions.
-A corporate or private accountant works for a company, like Citi or JPMorgan Chase, while a public accountant works for a business that provides accounting services to clients.
+A corporate or private accountant works internally for a company, like Citi or JPMorgan Chase.
+On the other hand, public accountants work for an accounting firm or business that provides accounting and other financial services to clients.

-According to the U.S. Bureau of Labor Statistics, there were 1.4 million accounting professionals in the U.S. in 2020.
-The breakdown of the industry’s largest employers include:
+According to the U.S. Bureau of Labor Statistics (BLS), there were around 1.4 million accountants and auditors in the U.S. in 2022 and employment of these accounting professionals is estimated to grow about 6% over the coming decade.

 “Pursuing a career in accounting is hard work, but you’ll likely find it to be a rewarding career,” says Richard Deosingh, district president in the New York City office of staffing company Robert Half International.

-Depending on where they work, accounting professionals may juggle various responsibilities.
-These duties might include:
+Depending on where they work, accounting professionals may handle responsibilities like:

 - Reviewing budgets